javimarsal/flow-estimates-app/README.md

 ### Backend

 Go to directory *backend* and open the `.env.example` file.
-You must change the content between "..." and there write the URL from your Mongo database.
-You can also rename the file to `.env`.
+You must change the content between "..." and write there the URL from your Mongo database.
+You must also rename the file to `.env`, in order to be recognised.

 After that, open a terminal in the same directory and run the following commands: